Health and medical advice

 Preparations before travel

 Students from some countries are required to obtain a health certificate before they can be granted a visa or admitted to the United Kingdom.
-As this may take time, it is important for you to find out if you will have to meet this requirement when you enquire about obtaining a visa.
+As this may take time, it is important you find out if you will have to meet this requirement when you enquire about obtaining a visa.

 The College Health Centre advises students to have a Meningitis C vaccination before they come to the UK, if it is available in their home country.
 If you are not able to have this before you travel, the vaccination is available from the College Health Centre for those under the age of 25.

-You must be aware that while studying overseas can have huge benefits, moving to another country is stressful.
-If you have a pre-existing medical or psychological condition you may be particularly vulnerable to problems.
+You may be aware that while studying overseas can have huge benefits, moving to another country is stressful.
+If you have a pre-existing medical or psychological condition, you may be particularly vulnerable to problems.
 We would strongly suggest that you ask for advice from your doctor about whether studying abroad is advisable in your circumstances, and if so, what steps you should take to ensure your continued good health while in this country.
 You must therefore plan ahead to ensure that you can receive appropriate medical or psychological support when you arrive in the UK.

-The Disabilities and dyslexia support team at the College can advise students about the type of support facilities available at the College and in the local area.
+The Disabilities and Dyslexia Support team at the College can advise students about the type of support facilities available at the College and in the local area.
 It is recommended that you contact the DDS by email prior to coming to the College so that support can be discussed and any needed arrangements made before your arrival.